GTA Online 2: What to Expect from GTA 6's Multiplayer

 The $8 Billion Elephant in the Room

 Rockstar hasn’t said a word about GTA 6’s online component.
 Not a feature list, not a launch date, not even a name.
-But we know it’s coming, and we can make some very educated guesses about what it’ll look like.
+But we know it’s coming, and we can make some educated guesses about what it’ll look like.

 Learning from GTA Online’s Mistakes